rprador/rprador/differential_eqns/second-order-odes.md

 $$ \begin{equation} 0=ar^2 br + c \end{equation} \,, $$

 is known as the **characteristic equation**.
 Solving this quadratic equation will give the values for $r_1$ and $r_2$.
-Based on these roots, different methods exists to obtain
+Based on these roots, different methods exists to obtain the general solution.

 ### Complex roots for $r_1, r_2$